Why We Struggle to Fall & Stay Asleep

 Most experts maintain that some fatigue or tiredness in daily routine is normal and expected in healthy adults.
 However, insomnia and the inability to sleep can become a medical issue if it interferes with your ability to work or carry out your daily routine.
 It can also be an issue if you fail to feel well-rested even after a full night’s sleep.

-In any of these cases, it might be helpful to seek out a solution, natural or otherwise, to help you sleep normally.
+In any of these cases, it might be helpful to seek a natural or otherwise solution to help you sleep normally.

 The Benefits of Using Herbs for Sleep